webdiscus/html-bundler-webpack-plugin/README.md

 ❓If you have discovered a bug or have a feature suggestion, feel free to create an [issue](https://github.com/webdiscus/html-bundler-webpack-plugin/issues) on GitHub.

-## 🔆 NEW in release `1.13.0`
+## 🔆 NEW in releases `1.13.0 - 1.14.0`

+- Add the [root](#loader-option-root) loader option to enable processing of asset files with the leading `/` root path.
-- Added [preload](#option-preload) option to auto generate preload tags for resources such as font, image, script, style, etc.
+- Add the [preload](#option-preload) option to auto generate preload tags for resources such as font, image, script, style, etc.
-- Allow resolving all duplicate scripts and styles in the template.
-- Removed warnings for duplicate script and styles in the template.

-📋 **Release notes** see in the [changelog](https://github.com/webdiscus/html-bundler-webpack-plugin/blob/master/CHANGELOG.md).
+📋 See the [changelog](https://github.com/webdiscus/html-bundler-webpack-plugin/blob/master/CHANGELOG.md) for full **release notes**.

 ## Simple usage example